avapolzin/X-rayLCs/TDEs/README.md

 # TDEs

 All light curves from Auchettl et al. (2017) are in TDEs_Auchettl.txt, where a single light curve can be constructed from the set of rows with the same "Name".
 Given that the time resolution is ~0.01 yr, we take the first datapoint in each light curve to be +0.01 yr from the detection of the outburst.
+We use a k-correction of 2.203 (assuming a power law spectral model with Γ = 1.8) to go from 0.3 - 2 keV to 0.3 - 10 keV.

 For ASASSN-19bt from Holoien et al. (2019), the "Time" is MJD - 58504.6, to align with the first detection light of the outburst, "Luminosity" is the 0.3-10 keV X-ray luminosity in cgs units.